Top-of-the-funnel content: the importance of prioritizing your content strategy

 Let’s go back to Bob.

-Bob thought it was a smart move to prioritize TOFU content like “How to increase employee productivity.”
+Bob thought it was a smart move to prioritize TOFU content like “how to increase employee productivity.”
 When someone types this phrase in the Google search bar, what do you think their search intent is?

 They’re likely just looking for a few tips to help them solve the problem of low employee productivity.
 They’re probably unaware they can solve this problem with a time-tracking software.